 - Research available funding sources and be able to "sell" the idea and mission to potential investors.

 - Surround yourself with people who have a passion for the mission of the non-profit and watch your idea change lives!

 A 501(C)(3) Goes Well With a Degree

 There's a lot to understand about starting and continuing a non-profit organization.
-PGS offers several degree programs—such as business administration, ministry leadership, management and more—that can equip you to put this 501(c)(3) information into practice.
+PGS offers several degree programs—such as business administration and leadership, ministry leadership, organizational management and more—that can equip you to put this 501(c)(3) information into practice.